gritzko/stream-url/README.md

 ===========

 The package aims to unite two powerful universal concepts: streams and URLs.
-It is mostly driven by desire to create modular istributed applications connected by asynchronous interfaces.
+It is mostly driven by desire to create modular distributed applications connected by asynchronous interfaces.
 Consider typical microservices.
 Those are connected by HTTP request-response calls thus emulating a synchronous call graph in a